Hired by Bernbach in the fifties.

 But, in the end, the Flynns saw that the good this ad could accomplish far outweighed their personal misgivings.

 They were right.
 The ad elicited a great deal of heart-warming reader response.
 From parents who were encouraged to go ahead with operations similar to Anne’s.
 And from parents who were immediately motivated to make appointments for their children with ophthalmologists or optometrists.”

-LEN: The parents came to realize that by showing a photograph of their daughter prior to her surgery, and stating clearly that her condition was corrected, would have great value.
+The parents came to realise that by showing a photograph of their daughter prior to her surgery, and stating clearly that her condition was corrected, would have great value.

 There were 10,000 letters the first week alone, congratulating Mobil for their interest in the public interest.

 Many of the letters included torn-up credit cards from competing oil companies with requests for Mobil credit cards to be sent to them.

 Newspapers called us and asked if they could run the ads for free.

 Editorials quoted the ads.
 Life Magazine did a feature article on the Mobil television commercials.

 We knew we had hit on something important.

 Again we learned — give the reader something he’s interested in…and he’ll be interested in you.